Registering a trademark in Europe.

 This article relates to the procedure of registering an EU Trademark.

-At the European Union Intellectual Property EUIPO (EUIPO) can be registered the following marks:
+The European Union Intellectual Property (EUIPO) accepts the following applications:

 Benefits of registering a European Union trade mark.

-2. The EU trade mark gives its owner an exclusive right in all current and future EU Member States at a reasonable cost.
+📌An EU trade mark gives you an exclusive right in all EU countries at a reasonable cost.

 Is your trademark eligible for registration?